animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Spring Data for GemFire ({sdg-acronym}) 2.0 introduces a new annotation-based configuration model to configure and bootstrap GemFire using the Spring container.
+Spring Data for GemFire (SDG) 2.0 introduces a new annotation-based configuration model to configure and bootstrap GemFire using the Spring container.